-One expects that, as the dynamics is isomorph invariant in reduced units, the Maxwell relaxation time is also isomorph invariant in its wave-vector dependence.
+One expects that as the dynamics is isomorph invariant in reduced units, the Maxwell relaxation time is also isomorph invariant in its wave-vector dependence.
 Figure 9 shows the Maxwell relaxation time as a function of wave vector in the large wave-vector regime (in reduced units).
-Since the modulus of rigidity, $G{\infty}$ , is given by $G{\infty} = \eta_0/\tau_M$ , it follows that this quantity in reduced units is also constant along the isomorph in its k dependence.
+Since the modulus of rigidity, G{∞} , is given by $G{\infty} = \eta_0/\tau_M$, we note that this quantity in reduced units is also constant along the isomorph in its k dependence.